Derivations and Alberti representations: Preliminaries

-It is then possible to find points $t_{m_k}\in\dom\gamma_{m_k}$ with $\gamma_{m_k}(t_{m_k})=x_{m_k}\in C$ and $\dist {(t_{m_k},x_{m_k})}, {(t,x)}.\le\epsi$.
+It is then possible to find points $t_{m_k}\in\dom\gamma_{m_k}$ with ${x_{m_k}:=\gamma_{m_k}(t_{m_k})\in C}$ and $\dist {(t_{m_k},x_{m_k})}, {(t,x)}.\le\epsi$.
 By passing to a subsequence we can assume that $t_{m_k}\to\tilde t\in\dom\gamma$, $x_{m_k}\to\tilde x\in C$ and $\tilde x=\gamma(\tilde t)$.
 As $\dist {(\tilde t,\tilde x)},{(t,x)}.\le\epsi$,

-\end{proof} The second step in the proof of Theorem \ref{compact_reduction} is a semplification of the description of Alberti representations which relies on the following map $\Psi$. \begin{lem} Let $X$ be a Polish space and consider the map
+\end{proof} The second step in the proof of Theorem \ref{compact_reduction} is a simplification of the description of Alberti representations which relies on the following map $\Psi$. \begin{lem} Let $X$ be a complete separable and locally compact metric space; consider the map

 then $\Psi$ is Borel and, if $A\subset X$ is Borel and $[a,b]\subset\real$, the map